-Staff will work hard with children, to establish new routines and 'norms' to develop the necessary, new habits required.
+Staff will work hard with children , to re-establish routines and 'norms' to remind the necessary, new habits required.
 This will include explaining, showing and teaching children what good hygiene, health and safety behaviour looks like and being proactive.
 On the children's return to school, they will establish this immediately as their first lessons.
-They will remind children that they can only socialise with the 'bubble' they are with at school
+They will remind children that they can only socialise as per the school's current risk assessments.